m-jahani/haplotype_aware_scaffolding/README.md

 [MAPLINKAGE.sh](https://github.com/m-jahani/haplotype_aware_scaffolding/blob/main/MAPLINKAGE.sh) calculates position of each genetic marker (from the genetic map) on each haplotype of the assembly.

 ### Step 2.4
-[recombination.R](https://github.com/m-jahani/haplotype_aware_scaffolding/blob/main/recombination.R) is a custom R script designed to calculate the cM distance and recombination rate of the genetic map, and assign it to the position of markers in the genome assemblies under curation.
+[recombination.R](https://github.com/m-jahani/haplotype_aware_scaffolding/blob/main/recombination.R) is a custom R script designed to calculate recombination rate of the genetic map, and assign it to the position of markers in the genome assemblies under curation.

 ### Step 2.5
 [Telomere Identification toolKit (tidk)](https://github.com/tolkit/telomeric-identifier) was used in [TELOMERE.sh](https://github.com/m-jahani/haplotype_aware_scaffolding/blob/main/TELOMERE.sh) script to scan genome assemblies and calculate the frequency of telomeric repeats `TTTAGGG` in fixed size windows (here `200000`)